SQL Correlated Subquery

 SQL correlated subquery in the SELECT clause example

-The following query selects top five customers by sales:
+The following query selects the top five customers by sales:

 SELECT